PowerDNS/pdns/docs/markdown/authoritative/backend-generic-sql.md

 ### On slaves
 - `info-all-slaves-query`: Called to retrieve all slave domains.
-- `insert-slave-query`: Called to add a domain as slave after a supermaster notification.
 - `master-zone-query`: Called to determine the master of a zone.
 - `update-lastcheck-query`: Called to update the last time a slave domain was successfully checked for freshness.
 - `update-master-query`: Called to update the master address of a domain.